-The firms KBR, Inc, and their former subsidiary Halliburton have been award various multi-million dollar Pentagon contracts, including major electrical work projects in Iraq.
+The firms KBR, Inc, and their former subsidiary Halliburton have been awarded various multi-million dollar Pentagon contracts, including major electrical work projects in Iraq.
 19 Americans; 16 servicemembers, two contractors, and a State Department employee died from electrocution in Iraq.
 Subsequently, some of the survivors sued KBR Inc. for negligence and wrongful death.
 KBR Inc filed for dismissal saying the lawsuits should be thrown out because the company was operating as an arm of the military in Iraq and Afghanistan.

 “In general, the government cannot be sued in such cases, but private contractors working on behalf of the government have presented a legal gray area.”